Real estate marketing with augmented reality might be the next “big” thing.

 4) Augmented Reality Advertising

-Because of the above statistics, it is likely beneficial for your conversion rates to use augmented reality in real estate advertising.
+Because of the above statistics, your conversion rates will likely benefit from using augmented reality in real estate advertising.

 So, on the mobile Facebook News Feed, you can run ads that use augmented reality camera effects.
 Potential customers can then interact with your product.

-Before you use Facebook’s ad platform for that, you will need to create the respective augmented reality effects.
+Before using Facebook’s ad platform for that, you will need to create the respective augmented reality effects.